CASINOS

 Card rooms are smaller, quieter and, in many cases, more geared toward locals.
 Games here are far less varied.
 In most cases, as the name suggests, only card games are available.
 The upside?
 Gambling action is usually loose (and that’s a good thing).

-We’ve divided California’s gambling scene into four distinct geographical regions.
+We’ve divided California’s gambling scene into three distinct geographical regions.
 Wherever you go, bet wisely, and remember to stay within your means.

 San Francisco Bay Area & Beyond